ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_controller_package.md

 {% capture notice_01 %}
 **NOTE**:
-- If you launched the [OpenMANIPULATOR-X controller](/docs/en/platform/openmanipulator_x/ros_controller_package/#launch-controller) before launching the open_manipulator_controller file, the robot model on RViz would be synchronized with the actual robot.
+- If you launched the [[ROS]OpenMANIPULATOR-X controller](/docs/en/platform/openmanipulator_x/ros_controller_package/#launch-controller) before launching the open_manipulator_controller file, the robot model on RViz would be synchronized with the actual robot.
-- If users would like to check only model of OpenMANIPULATOR-X without control the actual OpenMANIPULATOR, the user can launch the RViz without the OpenMANIPULATOR-X controller.
+- If you would like to check only model of [ROS] OpenMANIPULATOR-X without controling the actual OpenMANIPULATOR, you can launch the RViz without the OpenMANIPULATOR-X controller.
-The user can change each joint by GUI, if the user launch only RViz by executing the following command :
+You can change each joint by GUI, if the user launch only RViz by executing the following command :
 `$ roslaunch open_manipulator_description open_manipulator_rviz.launch use_gui:=true`

 {% endcapture %}